 Who will be in the audition?

-The audition panel for Round One will comprise David Gowland (Artistic Director, JPYAP), Elaine Kidd (Head of Programme, JPYAP), Richard Hetherington (Head of Music, The Royal Opera) and Yvonne Kenny (international soprano).
+The audition panel for Round One will comprise David Gowland (Artistic Director, JPYAP), Elaine Kidd (Head of Programme, JPYAP), Mark Packwood (senior music staff, The Royal Opera), and Yvonne Kenny (international soprano).
 Round Two is made up of two parts: a ten-minute coaching session with David Gowland and an audition, where the Round One panel will be joined by Peter Katona (Director of Casting, The Royal Opera) and Oliver Mears (Director of Opera).
-For Round Three, the Round Two panel will be joined by Antonio Pappano (Music Director, The Royal Opera) and a representative of the Oak Foundation may also attend.
+For Round Three, the Round Two panel will be joined by Antonio Pappano (Music Director, The Royal Opera), Richard Hetherington (Head of Music, The Royal Opera) and a representative of the Oak Foundation may also attend.

 Can applicants bring a pianist, agent, relative or friend?